sosiristseng/sosiristseng.github.io/docs/blog/posts/system/2024-04-22-swap-setup.md

 sudo swapon /swap/swapfile
 ```

-Or the following commands if `btrfs filesystem mkswapfile` command is not available.
+If `btrfs filesystem mkswapfile` command is not available, use the following command

 ```sh
 cd /swap